7 Secrets of the ENFJ Personality Type

 3. Their Self-Esteem Takes More Frequent Hits Than You Would Think

-ENFJs get their sense of self-worth and their self-esteem from an external source: other people.
-They feel productive when they’re able to make everyone around them happy, and they feel fulfilled by their compassion and deep connections with other people.
-Although ENFJs have great aptitude for influencing others, it’s never possible to completely control other people, so this is an inherently fragile situation.
+ENFJs get their sense of self-worth and their self-esteem from external sources.
+They feel productive when they’re able to make everybody around them happy, and they feel fulfilled by their compassion and deep connections with other people.
+Time alone, and achieving personal goals, is not nourishing to an ENFJ’s sense of self.
+However, although ENFJs have great aptitude for influencing others, it’s never possible to completely control other people.
+This can lead to an inherently fragile situation.
 An ENFJ’s self-confidence will be shaken when they’re not able to help people, or if their attempts at help are criticized and rejected.

 4. They are More Reserved than Other Extraverts

-The typical hallmark of an extravert is someone who is outgoing, energetic, and loves being around other people.
-ENFJs are more reserved than other extraverted types because they place more importance on other people’s feelings.
-If an ENFJ worries that their own self-expression would stifle someone else’s, they will step back to allow the other person to shine.
+The typical hallmark of an extrovert is someone who is outgoing, energetic, and loves being around other people.
+This does apply to ENFJs, but this type is more reserved than other extroverts.
+This is because ENFJs place significant importance on other people’s feelings.
+If an ENFJ worries that their own self-expression would stifle someone else’s, they will step out of the spotlight to allow the other person to shine.
 An ENFJ’s top priority is always to bring out the best in others, so they only show the parts of themselves that they feel will benefit that goal.
+Never think an ENFJ is being rude – they actually have your best interests in mind.

 5. They Sometimes Feel Alone Even When Surrounded By People

-It seems unusual for any extraverted type to feel alone when surrounded by other people, but ENFJs do.
-They place so much of their energy and focus onto other people that they might not understand themselves.
-This will be especially true for those ENFJs who hold back parts of themselves in order to protect others.
-ENFJs who feel this way might go to extreme lengths to never be alone.
+It seems unusual for any extroverted type to feel alone when surrounded by other people, but ENFJs do.
+This personality type can be lonely in a crowd.
+They place so much of their energy and focus onto other people they might not understand themselves.
+This can be reflected in the ENJJs behavior and interpersonal dynamics.
+This is especially true for ENFJs who hold back parts of themselves in order to protect others – tact is hugely important for this personality type, who would rather say nothing at all than something potentially hurtful.
+ENFJs who feel this way might go to extreme lengths to never be alone, even engaging activities they have no passion for in the pursuit of company.

 6. They Can See Right Through You

-As ENFJs go through life, they get better and better at reading people.
+As ENFJs go through life, they develop increasingly superior skills at reading people.
 They are very good at recognizing other people’s motivations, desires, and emotions.
 Since their primary interest in life is to help people improve, it’s a natural skill that they develop over time.
-People who have an ENFJ in their life sometimes feel exposed because they feel like the person with the ENFJ personality sees right through them.
+People who have an ENFJ in their life sometimes feel exposed though, as ENFJ personality sees right through falsehoods.
 While this level of understanding can be a great help in developing new relationships, it can also be smothering once both people know each other well.

 7. They Can Over-Burden Themselves with Other People’s Problems

-ENFJs will probably agree to help you even if they don’t have the time or energy available.
-Many people will come to an ENFJ for help, assistance, or advice, and the ENFJ is always happy to help.
-Sometimes there will be too many requests, but ENFJs feel terrible when they have to turn someone away.
-In addition, ENFJs can become very passionate about causes or projects, and will devote too much of their personal time to them.
+ENFJs will often agree to help, even if they don’t have the time or energy available.
+Many people automatically turn to an ENFJ for help, assistance or advice.
+For their part, the ENFJ is always happy to help.
+Unfortunately, there can sometimes be too many demands on an ENFJ’s time, but this personality type feels terrible when they have to turn somebody away.
+In addition, ENFJs become dedicated and passionate about causes or projects.
+This means the individual will devote too much of their personal time to them.
 If you have an ENFJ in your life, try not to take advantage of their caring and compassionate nature.
+If in doubt, investigate their workload without asking directly.

 ENFJ Personality Premium Profile